Trun, Orne: Geography

 The commune is part of the area known as Pays d'Auge.

-The commune has the River Dives running through it and two streams Guerard & Merdret's Creek.
+The commune has the River Dives running through it and a stream the Ruisseau Merdret de.

 Land distribution

 The 2018 CORINE Land Cover assessment shows the vast majority of the land in the commune, 61% (560 ha) is Arable land.
 The rest of the land is Meadows at 28%, Urbanised land at 8% and Heterogeneous agricultural land at 3%.